AA4 – Energy Transition

 Description

-The move towards sustainable energy networks, with due consideration of the complexities arising from the integration of rather unsteady renewable resources, causes major operational challenges for network providers, cf. the Figure below.
-Mathematical control theory provides a key technology for optimization-guided dispatching processes, but is facing the challenges of large-scale dynamics from physical models such as partial differential equations (PDEs) linked with discrete decision models such as 0-1 switching for connecting/disconnecting capacitors, generating units and transmission lines.
+The transition to sustainable energy networks provides complexities arising from the integration of rather unsteady renewables (figure below).
+The unsteady network dynamics cause operational challenges for network providers.
+Mathematical control theory that includes modeling, simulation and optimization can support dispatching processes, but is facing challenges of coupling large scale dynamics from physical models such as partial differential equations (PDE) with discrete decision models such as 0-1 switching for connecting and disconnecting capacitors.
 These problems are to be solved fast and repeatedly while gathering data to adapt.
+The research agenda of this project tackles fundamental questions concerning control and optimization in context of this application.

 Related Publications